luissquall/instaexport/README.md

 ### Configuration

-Read your credentails from the config file by copying and editing the default config file:
+Read your credentials from the config file by copying and editing the default config file:

 	cp config.json.default	config.json

-Then you just forget about the credentials parameters:
+Then just forget about the credentials parameters:

 	node app.js instapaper.csv